 The core of the Great Commission and the Gospel aligns, first and foremost, as a matter of Salvation (the doctrine is called soteriology) and it begins in the Old and continues in the New with one key component: Repentance – followed by behavioural and verbal affirmation of belief.
 Both the apostle Peter and Paul make this claim as clear as water in the Book of Acts, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.”
 (Acts 2:38-39) (See also Acts 3:19; 17:30; 20:21; 26:20).
 Jonah (meaning “dove” implicates prophetic soteriological symbolism from the former Noah’s dove that carried a ‘message of salvation’ as an olive branch and the latter imagery of the Holy Spirit), a prophet called by God, was commanded “Arise, go to Nineveh, that great city, and preach to it the message that I tell you.”
 (Jonah 3:2) We all know how the story goes: Jonah flees in anger, is swallowed by a fish, utters a sincere prayer in its belly “Salvation is of the Lord” (Jonah 2:9), is vomited on dry land and then goes to Nineveh to preach what God instructed.
 Upon hearing the Word of God through Jonah, all the citizens of Nineveh begin to repent and so, in mercy, God withholds judgment and the people are saved (arguably).
 Jonah attempted to flee to Tarshish (located in modern day Spain) initially because by going to the opposite end of the earth, so to speak, Jonah was hoping God would simply destroy Assyria.
 He knew God would show ‘grace and mercy in lovingkindness’ on the Assyrians if he preached His message, and the Assyrians posed a massive threat to Israel.

 The story of Jonah records a proto-missiological example of God’s love for the gentiles, “And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left—and much livestock?”
 (Jonah 4:11) and it foreshadows what we now call the Mission Dei before the New Testament apostles realized the heart of the Great Commission, “Then God has also granted to the Gentiles repentance to life.”
-(Acts 11:18) Having only a mere branch of repentance, Jonah did not have the fruit of the New Testament – Jesus Christ – the means by which salvation comes.
-I think it is safe to say, at the very least, the Book of Jonah substantiates a proto-missiological basis for God’s plan of salvation in the Old Testament.
+(Acts 11:18) Having only a mere branch of repentance, Jonah did not carry the fruit of the New Testament – Jesus Christ – the means by which salvation comes.
+And yet, that did not stop Jesus Christ from stressing these words: “An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of the prophet Jonah.
+For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.
+The men of Nineveh will rise up in the judgment with this generation and condemn it, because they repented at the preaching of Jonah; and indeed a greater than Jonah is here.”
+(Matthew 12:39-41) It is no coincidence that Christ compares His crucifixion, death and resurrection (the act of conquering sin), to the prophet Jonah being “in the belly of the great fish”, who then after goes out into the world and preaches the Gospel; a precursor to the Great Commission.
+What is even more fascinating is that the one’s who had repented in Nineveh will, more or less, be a part of the final judgment of Israel.
+I think it is safe to say, at the very least, the Book of Jonah substantiates a proto-missiological basis for God’s plan of salvation in the Old Testament (and that the generation of Israel at the time was quite possibly aware of it.
+What does that mean for us?).

 The Missio Dei is about God’s greater purpose for mankind as a whole, and the story of Jonah demonstrates a glimpse of what this mission meant to God early on.
 The Book of Jonah impresses a footprint for salvation through repentance and obedience for all of humanity and lays understated groundwork for New Testament missiology, that principle being: despite your sentiments and opinion for other people, God loves them and they too need to hear the Word of God – they need the Gospel!
 And that is precisely what we see happen in the Book of Acts and its fruits of labour in the epistles.
 Jonah the person however begins and ends the story as a great example of what not to do. – Ha!
 In turn, it demonstrates whom missionaries ought to imitate: Jesus Christ, the Imago Dei.